RRL-TeleRehab/RRL_WheelchairWebApp/README.md

 3. JavaScript

 #### **Server Side Programming Language**
-1. MongoDB
+1. MS SQL Server
-2. React
-3. Node.js
+2. Node.js
-4. Express.js
+3. Express.js
-5. Postman
+4. Postman

 #### **Web Application Framework**
 * React JS: React JS is a frontend library that is often used as a framework to build the component-based architecture of web apps